bvbohnen/X4_Customizer/Documentation.md

 Wares Transforms:

-  * Shared_Ware_Transforms_Documentation
+  * Common documentation

     Ware transforms will commonly use a group of matching rules to determine which wares get modified, and by how much.

-    * Ware match rule:
+    * Matching rules:
-      - A tuples pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
+      - These are tuples pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
       - The "key" specifies the ware field to look up, which will be checked for a match with "value".
       - If a ware matches multiple rules, the first match is used.
       - Supported keys: